 Part 20: GPIO Input Mode Internal Circuitry — How the Chip "Hears" External Signals

-Following up on the previous article: buttons are harder than LEDs in three ways—reading instead of writing, physical noise, and timing management.
-In this article, we tackle the first problem: how does GPIO input mode actually work?
+Following up on the previous post: Buttons are harder than LEDs for three reasons—reading instead of writing, physical noise, and timing management.
+In this post, we solve the first problem: how exactly does GPIO input mode work?

 In the LED tutorial, we spent a lot of time understanding the internal circuitry of GPIO output mode.
 The core signal path for output mode is:

-CPU 写入 ODR → 输出驱动器(推挽/开漏) → GPIO 引脚 → 外部电路When the CPU writes a 1 to a specific bit in ODR (Output Data Register), the corresponding push-pull driver pulls the pin to VDD (high level); writing a 0 pulls it to VSS (low level).
-The signal flows from inside the chip to the outside world—the chip is the active party.
+CPU 写入 ODR → 输出驱动器(推挽/开漏) → GPIO 引脚 → 外部电路When the CPU writes a 1 to a specific bit in the ODR (Output Data Register), the corresponding push-pull driver pulls the pin to VDD (high level); writing a 0 pulls it to VSS (low level).
+The signal flows from the inside of the chip to the outside world—the chip is the active agent.

 Now we need to reverse this path.
 In button mode, the signal flows from the outside world into the chip:

-GPIO 引脚 → 保护二极管 → 上拉/下拉电阻(可选) → 施密特触发器 → IDR → CPU 可读Notice that the signal direction has changed.
-The voltage on the pin is no longer controlled by the CPU—it is determined by the external circuit (in our scenario, by the button being pressed or released).
-The CPU's role shifts from "writing to the ODR" to "reading the IDR"—passively observing changes in the pin's logic level.
+GPIO 引脚 → 保护二极管 → 上拉/下拉电阻(可选) → 施密特触发器 → IDR → CPU 可读Note that the signal direction has changed.
+The voltage on the pin is no longer controlled by the CPU—it is determined by external circuitry (in our scenario, by the button being closed or open).
+The CPU's role changes from "writing ODR" to "reading IDR"—passively observing changes in the pin level.

-Let's follow the signal path, starting from the pin and moving inward, to see what each stage does.
+Let's walk along the signal path, starting from the pin and moving inward, to see what happens at each stage.

 First Stop: Protection Diodes

-Immediately after the pin are two protection diodes—one connected to VDD and one to VSS.
-Their job is clamping—if the voltage on the pin exceeds VDD + 0.6V, the upper diode conducts and bleeds the excess voltage to VDD; if it drops below VSS - 0.6V, the lower diode conducts and bleeds to VSS.
+Immediately following the pin are two protection diodes, one connected to VDD and one to VSS.
+Their job is to clamp the voltage—if the voltage on the pin exceeds VDD + 0.6V, the upper diode conducts and shunts the excess voltage to VDD; if it drops below VSS - 0.6V, the lower diode conducts and shunts it to VSS.

 This layer of protection isn't the focus for button scenarios—button voltages are simply 0V or 3.3V, well within range.
-But if you connect a sensor or other device that might generate abnormal voltages, these two diodes are the chip's first line of defense against being burned out.
-STM32 pins can withstand voltages in the range of -0.3V to VDD + 0.3V (beyond this, the protection diodes kick in), with an absolute maximum of 4.0V (beyond which, the chip is genuinely damaged).
+However, if you are connecting sensors or other devices that might generate abnormal voltages, these diodes are the first line of defense preventing the chip from being damaged.
+STM32 pins can withstand a voltage range of -0.3V to VDD + 0.3V (beyond which the protection diodes start working), with an absolute maximum rating of 4.0V (beyond which permanent damage occurs).

 Second Stop: Pull-Up / Pull-Down Resistors

 - Floating (No Pull): Both pull-up and pull-down resistors are disconnected.
-The pin level is entirely determined by the external circuit.
+The pin level is entirely determined by external circuitry.
 If nothing is connected externally (the pin is floating), the level is undefined—subject to electromagnetic interference, it may randomly jump between high and low.

 - Pull-Up: An internal resistor (approximately 30-50kΩ) connects the signal line to VDD.
-With no external signal, the pin is "pulled" to a high level.
+When no external signal is present, the pin is "pulled" to a high level.

 - Pull-Down: An internal resistor connects to VSS.
-With no external signal, the pin is "pulled" to a low level.
+When no external signal is present, the pin is "pulled" to a low level.

 An ASCII diagram makes this more intuitive: